 - Breathe deeply and cough 10-20 times every hour—this will help your lungs work better after surgery.

-- Take immunosuppressive drugs—you will need to take these for the rest of your life.
+- Take immunosuppressive drugs.
 These drugs reduce the chance that your body will reject the new kidney.

 - Wear compression stockings to reduce the risk of blood clots.